rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ## A contested definition

-[Norman Guthkelch](https://en.wikipedia.org/wiki/Norman_Guthkelch), the British neurosurgeon who first evoked a possible causal link between shaking and infantile subdural hemorrhage, has criticized the very term of Shaken Baby Syndrome:
+[Norman Guthkelch](https://en.wikipedia.org/wiki/Norman_Guthkelch), the British neurosurgeon who first evoked a possible causal link between shaking and infant subdural hemorrhage, has criticized the very term Shaken Baby Syndrome:

 > "In contrast, the appellation **shaken baby syndrome (SBS)** asserts a unique etiology (shaking).
 It also implies intent since it is difficult to 'accidentally' shake a baby. (...)
 Since subdural and retinal hemorrhages (with or without cerebral edema) may also be observed in accidental or natural settings, I suggest that the elements of the classic triad of retinal hemorrhage, subdural hemorrhage and cerebral edema would be better defined in terms of their medical features.
 Since subdural hemorrhages in infancy originate in the dura, perhaps **"retino-dural hemorrhage of infancy"** would be an acceptable name for the primary findings. (...)
 This would allow us to investigate causation without appearing to assume that we already know the answer." <span class="ref">(<a href="https://heinonline.org/HOL/Page?handle=hein.journals/hhpol12&div=14&g_sent=1&collection=journals">Guthkelch 2012</a>, p.
 202, emphases ours)</span>

 Criticized by agnostics, this definition has also been somewhat abandoned by adherents.

-In 2009, the American Academy of Pediatrics published a position paper recommending to abandon the use of Shaken Baby Syndrome, and replace it with a newer and broader term, **Abusive Head Trauma (AHT)**:
+In 2009, the American Academy of Pediatrics published a position paper recommending abandoning the use of Shaken Baby Syndrome, and replacing it with a newer and broader term, **Abusive Head Trauma (AHT)**:

 > "**Shaken baby syndrome** is a subset of AHT. (...)
 >
 > The term **"shaken baby syndrome"** has become recognized by the public (...)
 The American Academy of Pediatrics supports prevention efforts that reduce the frequency of AHT and recognizes the utility of maintaining the use of the term **"shaken baby syndrome"** for prevention efforts.
 Just as the public commonly uses the term "heart attack" and not "myocardial infarction," the term "shaken baby syndrome" has its place in the popular vernacular.
 However, for medical purposes, **the American Academy of Pediatrics recommends adoption of the term "abusive head trauma"** as the diagnosis used in the medical chart to describe the constellation of cerebral, spinal, and cranial injuries that result from inflicted head injury to infants and young children." <span class="ref">(<a href="https://publications.aap.org/pediatrics/article/123/5/1409/71477">Christian 2009</a>, p.
 1410, emphases ours)</span>

-This definition shies away from shaking as a particular abusive gesture.
+This definition shies away from shaking as a specific abusive gesture.
 The newer term has a broader scope which encompasses all kinds of traumatic injuries inflicted to an infant's head, often involving _direct impact_ to the head.

-This change of definition only adds to the confusion, since it abandons the kernel of the issue: the link between _impact-free_ shaking and _purely intracranial_ findings.
-The association of non-accidental trauma involving impact to the head with severe injuries is not debated.
+This change of definition only adds to the confusion, since it abandons the kernel of the issue: the link between shaking alone, without impact and _purely intracranial_ findings.
+The association of non-accidental trauma involving impact to the head with severe injuries is not contested.

 Agnostics also criticize the term Abusive Head Trauma on the basis that this term continues to conflate an intention (abuse) with a medical diagnosis.
 They contend that abuse is a legal determination, not a medical one ([Findley 2019](https://heinonline.org/HOL/Page?handle=hein.journals/wlr2019&div=41&g_sent=1&collection=journals)).

 ## The "triad"

-Alongside this shift of terminology was acted the abandonment of our **SBS Definition** indicated above.
+Alongside this shift of terminology the **SBS Definition** indicated above was abandoned.

-Historically, the term "triad" has been strongly related to this definition.
+Historically, the term "triad" has been strongly associated with this definition.

 The **"triad"** refers to three medical findings: subdural hemorrhage, retinal hemorrhage, and brain swelling.
-In the past, authors from both sides have used this term to refer to the idea that the sole discovery of one or several of these medical findings, when unexplained by the story or by the discovery of the few rare medical causes, even without any traumatic injury to the skin, the bones, or the neck, suffices to "diagnose" child abuse with near certainty.
+In the past, authors from both sides have used this term to refer to the idea that the discovery of one or several of these medical findings alone, when unexplained by the story or by the discovery of the few rare medical causes, even without any traumatic injury to the skin, the bones, or the neck, suffices to "diagnose" child abuse with near certainty.

-We prefer abstaining from using this term to avoid further confusion, especially since it may also refer only to one or two components of it.
+We prefer abstaining from the use of this term to avoid further confusion, especially since it may be used when only one or two of its components are identified.
 This term can nevertheless be found in the literature from both sides.

-Importantly, the very existence of the "triad", or of a near-automatic determination of child abuse based on a few medical findings, is now denied by many adherents. **Our tentative SBS Definition, which is being contested on its scientific reliability, is also debated on its very existence.**
+Importantly, the very existence of the "triad", or of a near-automatic determination of child abuse based on a few medical findings, is now denied by many adherents. **The scientific reliability as well as the very existence of our tentative definition of SBS is contested.**

 Adherents now claim that "diagnosing" SBS/AHT is a highly complex process that involves an entire multidisciplinary team, and that never relies on the sole observance of subdural and retinal hemorrhage: